Sapd/SteamChecksReborn/README.md

 Complete rewrite of the original SteamChecks plugin.

-If you upgrade from the previous versions (< 5), please back-up your old config and delete it.
+If you upgrade from the previous versions (< 5), please back-up your old config and delete it; like-wise the language file in oxide/lang/en etc.

 ## Permissions